 Rest Periods: The duration of rest periods between sets also affects calorie burn.
 Shorter rest periods increase the intensity of your workout, as they allow less time for your muscles to recover.
 This can lead to a higher energy expenditure compared to longer rest periods.

-See also How many calories are there in one bowl of poha
+See also How many calories are in gyro meat

 Muscle Mass: The amount of muscle mass you have can impact your calorie burn during strength training exercises.
 Muscle tissue is metabolically active, meaning it requires energy to function.
 Hence, individuals with more lean muscle mass tend to burn more calories both during and after their workouts.